nosaturn/CiscoTelePresenceEndpoints/README.md

  NEW

  Zoom_Dial.js and Zoom_dialbutton.xml is an updated version of the BlueJeans button, but works for Zoom instead.
-It will ask for the Meeting Number  and the password, then form the dialstring based on https://support.zoom.us/hc/en-us/articles/202405539-H-323-SIP-Room-Connector-Dial-Strings.
+It will ask for the Meeting Number  and the password, then from the dialstring based on https://support.zoom.us/hc/en-us/articles/202405539-H-323-SIP-Room-Connector-Dial-Strings.